auth0/webtask-workshop/modules/storage.md

 - Open the **Logs** panel.
 - Open a new tab in your browser and navigate to your repository.
 - Add a new issue.
-- Verify "issue created" is output to the the logs console.
+- Verify "issue created" is output to the logs console.
 - Click the wrench icon and select "Storage".

 You should now see a json object containing a property named based on your repository with a value of **1**.
 You can also fetch the values stored in storage via the API directly.